Hey there, friends! Welcome back to the 12 Days of Christmas. Today is Day 2.

 For me, cocktails are essential at a holiday party.
 However, with a sizable group, folks are always forgetting which glass is theirs.
 The solution?
 Wine Charms.

-I created some custom metallic wine charms using key tags and these Sharpies.
+I created some custom metallic wine charms using these key tags and metallic Sharpies.
 The big advantage to these is that you can completely customize them to your party or guests.
 Use various colored markers, draw on different designs, or write out guests’ initials to suit your party theme.

 Now, for my final idea.
 This past weekend I spent a lot of time setting up my Christmas trees and decorating the rest of my house for the season.
 I was decking out the shelves in my office and had completed all but one of them when inspiration struck.
 I’d create a candy tray and place it on that empty shelf.